pyeventsourcing/eventsourcing/docs/topics/installing.rst

 Installation
 ============

-Use pip to install the distribution from the
+Use pip to install the library from the
 `Python Package Index <https://pypi.python.org/pypi/eventsourcing>`__.

 ::

+    pip install -U pip
     pip install eventsourcing

-If you want to use SQLAlchemy, then please install with 'sqlalchemy'.
+If you want to use SQLAlchemy, then please install the library  with the 'sqlalchemy' option.

 ::

     pip install eventsourcing[sqlalchemy]

-Similarly, if you want to use Cassandra, then please install with 'cassandra'.
+Similarly, if you want to use Cassandra, then please install the library with the 'cassandra' option.

 ::

     pip install eventsourcing[cassandra]

-If you want to run the test suite, then please install with the 'test' optional extra.
+If you want to run the test suite, then please install with the 'test' option.

 ::